sul-dlss-labs/spoc/README.md

 ## Streamlit SPOC Verifier Application

+## Documentation
+The SPOC project uses Jupyter [Book](https://jupyterbook.org/) and [notebooks](https://jupyter.org/) for documenting the workflows, project, data, models, and technology.
+The book is available through Github pages at https://sul-dlss-labs.github.io/spoc/.

+To build the latest documentation for this project:

+`jupyter-book build doc/`

+Publish the documentation to Github pages

+`ghp-import -n -p -f doc/_build/html`

 ## Development
 We recommend using a Python virtual environment to install SPOC's package dependencies.
 SPOC is currently developed with [Python 3.9](https://www.python.org/downloads/) and above.